iScsc/blog.iscsc.fr/src/content/posts/4-way-handshake.md/index.md

 ## Configuration
 We will consider a WPA-Personal/WPA2-Personal WiFi, so the PMK will just be the WiFi password encrypted.
 We will dive in further explanations shortly.

-But remember that except getting PMK before authentication starts threw a WiFi password(secret shared by both sides), WPA2-Entreprise and WPA-Entreprise works the same way.
+But remember that except getting PMK before authentication starts through a WiFi password(secret shared by both sides), WPA2-Entreprise and WPA-Entreprise works the same way.
 They use an external RADIUS authentication server with personal user informations and not a global shared key.
 Indeed, they use 4-way handshake to secure communication.